Spin Density Matrix of the $\omega$ in the Reaction $\bar{p} p \, \rightarrow \, \omega \pi^0$: Data selection and measured angular distributions

 In order to separate these non-interfering background sources from the signal events, an elaborated technique has been used where a signal weight factor Q has been assigned to each event.
 The strategy has been described in detail in~\cite{Williams:2009jinst} and was successfully applied on CLAS data for the reaction $\gamma\,p\,\rightarrow\,p\,\omega$~\cite{Williams:2009ab, Williams:2009aa}.
 Usual separation methods like the side-band subtraction method are based on the requirement of a binned data set.
 This exhibits disadvantages due to the complexity in a high dimensional phase space.
 Instead, the advantages of the technique used here is that it is an event based method and that detailed information about the specific background sources is not needed.

-The method takes advantage of the fact that all non-interfering background events cannot reproduce the narrow resonance shape of the $\omega$ in the corresponding invariant mass spectrum.
-Therefore all selected and fitted $\pi^0\pi^0\gamma$ events for the neutral and $\pi^+\pi^-\pi^0\pi^0$ events for the charged decay mode appearing within a certain window around the relevant $\omega$-mass shape (see Fig. \ref{fig:BackgroundResultsNeutral}b, \ref{fig:BackgroundResultsCharged}b) are considered for the determination of the Q-value.
+The method takes advantage of the fact that all non-interfering background events cannot reproduce the narrow resonance shape of the $\omega$ meson in the corresponding invariant mass spectrum.
+Therefore not the fitted $\omega \pi^0$ events but rather all selected and fitted $\pi^0\pi^0\gamma$ events for the neutral and $\pi^+\pi^-\pi^0\pi^0$ events for the charged decay mode appearing within a certain window around the relevant $\omega$-mass shape (see Fig. \ref{fig:BackgroundResultsNeutral}b, \ref{fig:BackgroundResultsCharged}b) are considered for the determination of the Q-value.
 The procedure starts with the assignment of the nearest neighbors for each event by defining a metric with the relevant kinematic observables.
-For the neutral channel the metric has been defined via three observables: the polar angle of the $\omega$ production in the \pbarp\ rest frame and the azimuth and polar angle of the $\omega$ decay in its helicity system.
+For the neutral channel the metric has been defined via three observables: the polar angle of the $\omega$ production in the \pbarp\ rest frame and the azimuth and polar angle of the $\omega$ decay in its helicity system, in which the y-axis is defined to be parallel to the normal vector of the production plane.
 A subset of 200 neighbors for each event has been chosen which ensures that the associated events cover only a small region of the phase space.
 A Q value for each event is then obtained by the determination of the signal to background ratio in the invariant mass spectrum of the corresponding data subset.
 For this an unbinned fit has been performed with a convolution of a Gaussian and a non-relativistic Breit-Wigner function for the description of the $\omega$ signal and a linear approximation for the background content.
 This approximation can be justified by the assumption that the background events are homogeneously distributed within the small region of the phase space.
 One example of this fit procedure is illustrated in Fig.~\ref{fig:BackgroundResultsNeutral}a.
 The invariant $\pi^0\gamma$ spectrum (Fig.~\ref{fig:BackgroundResultsNeutral}b) shows the excellent result for the global signal-background separation obtained for the beam momentum at 900\,\mevc.
+With the outcome of this approach the final data set for the input of the partial wave analysis has been selected with the fitted $\omega \pi^0$ events, each weighted with the corresponding Q-factor.